 Once out from under your parents' roof, you'll find it easier to sort out the family dynamics that have been frustrating your relationships with members of the opposite sex.
 You're wise, of course, to take your mom and dad's desires into account, and you certainly don't want to abandon the values they've worked so hard to instill in you during your growing-up years.
 At the same time, an individual in his or her early to mid-twenties has to learn how think, choose, and act independently.
 Living on your own will help you achieve the distance and perspective you need in order to do that.

 As you begin moving in this direction, you may want to seek out the guidance of an objective third party.
 A pastor, an older adult in your church, or a professional Christian counselor could be a tremendous help to you at this stage in your life.
-Focus on the Family's Counseling Department can provide you with a list of qualified marriage-and-family specialists practicing in your local area.
+Call us.
+Focus on the Family's Counseling department can provide you with a list of qualified marriage-and-family specialists practicing in your local area.
 They would also be happy to consult with you over the phone.
-You can call one of them at this number.

 When and if you find yourself involved in another romantic relationship, we would urge you to move forward with caution and discernment.
 Give your parents' perspective the careful consideration it deserves, but take time to listen to the counsel of other godly friends and advisors as well.
 Commit the situation to prayer, asking the Lord to guide you and provide for you according to His wisdom and plan for your life.
 Ask your boyfriend or girlfriend to consider the option of seeking professional counseling together.
 And avail yourself of as many biblically oriented premarital resources as you can lay your hands on.